-- (b) three essays, each of not more than 5,000 words, including footnotes but excluding bibliography, and, except as provided below, each on a subject approved by the Degree Committee which is related to one or more of the following areas: - 1.
+- (b) two essays, one of not more than 5,000 words, and one of not more than 8,000 words, including footnotes but excluding bibliography, and, except as provided below, each on a subject approved by the Degree Committee which is related to one or more of the following areas: - 1.
 Ancient, medieval, and early modern sciences - 2.
 Ancient, medieval, and early modern medicine - 3.
 Sciences in the age of empire, c.
 1750-1900 - 4.
 Modern medicine and biomedical sciences - 5.
 Modern sciences - 6.
 Metaphysics, epistemology, and the sciences - 7.
 Ethics and politics of medicine and the sciences - 8.
 Philosophy of the physical sciences - 9.
 Philosophy of biology and the life sciences - 10.
 Philosophy of social and cognitive sciences

-Not more than one essay shall be chosen from any one area, except with the permission of the Degree Committee, who may allow two essays to be offered in one area, or one of the three essays to be offered in an area which is not listed above but is related to History, Philosophy, Sociology of Science, Technology, and Medicine.
+Not more than one essay shall be chosen from any one area, except with the permission of the Degree Committee, who may allow two essays to be offered in one area, or one of the two essays to be offered in an area which is not listed above but is related to History, Philosophy, Sociology of Science, Technology, and Medicine.